tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4a-mondrian-cezannes_compositions-plastic_means-basic_ideas.md

 This title may be a bit long, but whatevs....

+# Goal

+**Try to keep it short and sweet -- and focused on Mondrian's use of the term "plastic."**

 # Basic Ideas -- Kind of an Outline

-Some ideas are fleshed out better than others.
+Some ideas are fleshed out better than others, meaning that some sentences could maybe be used as-is.

 ## Introduction

 This is part 2, for part 1 see [link].

-This part focuses on what Mondrian means by the word "plastic."
+This article focuses on what Piet Mondrian means by the word "plastic," because that is essential to understanding Mondrian's writings.

 ## Plastic Means Versus Plastic Material

 The New Art -- The New Life, The Collected Writings of Piet Mondrian, is a book edited and translated by Henry Holtzman and Martin S. James.
 It was first published in 1986.

+In the book the writings appear in chronological order.
-In the past I've checked out copies of this book from the library, and read the articles that had interesting-sounding titles.
+In the past I've checked out copies of this book from the library, and read the articles somewhat randomly, picking those that had interesting-sounding titles.

 Recently I obtained my very own copy of this book, and decided to take a more methodical approach, reading the articles in chronological order.